-- (c) gives appropriate regard to the entity's business activities, its specific requirements and its remuneration framework. - 73.
+- 75. In relation to the requirements for a remuneration policy, where an APRA-regulated entity is part of a group, or corporate group in the case of a private health insurer, the Board of the APRA-regulated entity may adopt and apply a group remuneration policy that is also used by a related body corporate or a connected entity provided that the group remuneration policy: - (a) meets the requirements of this Prudential Standard; - (b) has been approved by the Board or relevant oversight function; and - (c) gives appropriate regard to the entity's business activities, its specific requirements and its remuneration framework. - 76.
 Except in circumstances permitted by law, an APRA-regulated entity must not pay any remuneration (whether directly or indirectly) to, or for the benefit of, a person through vehicles or methods that undermine the effect or intent of the requirements of this Prudential Standard.
-An APRA-regulated entity must at minimum prevent the following: - (a) the entity (or the entity making arrangements with any other person) indemnifying or insuring the relevant person against the consequences of: - (i) breaching an obligation under this Prudential Standard; or - (ii) applying in-period adjustment, malus or clawback under this Prudential Standard; and - (b) hedging by any person in a specified role who receives equity or equity-linked deferred variable remuneration, of their economic exposure to the resultant equity price risk before the equity-linked remuneration is fully vested and able to be sold for cash by the recipient.
-The entity must have a prohibition for such hedging, whether in its remuneration policy, contractual or other documentation, and, define and document the process and actions to be taken where any person in a specified role is in breach of the prohibition. - 74.
-Paragraph 73 does not apply in respect of a liability for legal costs.
+An APRA-regulated entity must at minimum prevent the following: - (a) the entity indemnifying or insuring (whether directly or through arrangements with another person) the relevant person against the consequences of: - (i) breaching an obligation under this Prudential Standard; or - (ii) applying in-period adjustment, malus or clawback under this Prudential Standard; and - (b) hedging by any person in a specified role who receives equity or equity-linked deferred variable remuneration, of their economic exposure to the resultant equity price risk before the equity-linked remuneration is fully vested and able to be sold for cash by the recipient.
+The entity must have a prohibition for such hedging, whether in its remuneration policy, contractual or other documentation, and, define and document the process and actions to be taken where any person in a specified role is in breach of the prohibition. - 77.
+Paragraph 76 does not apply in respect of a liability for legal costs.